Chapter 6 - The Graduate Program of Study

 Typically, POSC forms include only age-compliant course credits, no older than seven years.
 Occasionally, a student and her or his POSC committee members may believe expired credits should be counted toward degree requirements.
 Recognizing the wide diversity of graduate programs at Iowa State University, and the fact that students embark on graduate study under many different circumstances and with varying degrees of prior experience and/or education, the Graduate College offers the following procedure for the review of expired courses for possible inclusion on a POSC:

-- Although the time-to-degree limit is seven years, graduate courses (those at Iowa State University, or those documented as graduate-level from other appropriately accredited institutions) that are between eight to ten years old may be used toward a graduate degree with the approval of a student’s major professor and the Graduate College by submittting an Expired Course Petition concurrently with a POSC form.
+- Although the time-to-degree limit is seven years, graduate courses (those at Iowa State University, or those documented as graduate-level from other appropriately accredited institutions) that are between eight to ten years old may be used toward a Ph.D. degree with POS commiittee approval.
+These courses may also be considered toward a master's degree with the approval of a student’s major professor and the Graduate College by submittting an Expired Course Petition concurrently with a POSC form.
 See the chart below for limits on these credits.

 - Up to 24 expired graduate credits that are eleven to sixteen years old may be used on a doctoral POSC with approval of the Graduate College.
 Students complete the Expired Course Petition and a POSC form for review.